Join my community and get a

 The same applies to budgeting.
 I can't predict what will happen in the short term, but just by planning, talking and acting on the short term, our long-term trajectory is not erratic.

-When you ask the question “how should I budget?”, you will get vastly different answers from many different people.
-I have simply shared what Mark and I do, and it has worked very well for us – especially for me as a spender.
+When you ask the question What are tips on how to budget your money?, you will get vastly different answers from many different people.
+I have simply shared what I do, and it has worked very well for me .

 Just start.
 As long as you decide to stick with it, you will do awesome.